 Accessibility Services assists students with disabilities in gaining equal access to Athens State University programs and services.
 Accessibility Services determines eligibility, coordinates reasonable academic accommodations, and collaborates with faculty, staff, and the community to promote awareness and equal access to University events and programs.

 The Office of Student Financial Aid assists qualified students with grants, loans, and scholarships from federal, state, institutional, and other funding sources.
 The Office supplements the efforts of students and their parents in meeting educational costs.

 International Student Services assists international students in transferring to Athens State University.
 Services include interpretation of governmental regulations, SEVIS reporting, and academic support and advisement.

-The University provides a variety of institutional scholarship programs, and provides information and assistance for students applying for scholarships sponsored by outside entities.
-The Office of Student Financial Aid assists student with scholarships.
+The University provides a variety of institutional scholarship programs and provides information and assistance for students applying for scholarships sponsored by outside entities.
+The Office of Student Financial Aid assists the student with scholarships.

 The Office of Student Activities provides and sponsors programs that offer cultural, recreational and personal growth opportunities and development of leadership skills.
 The Office encourages students to take advantage of campus life and get involved by joining one of our strong student organizations.

 The Office of the Registrar maintains all official student records, processes graduation applications, confers degrees or other academic awards, and provides Athens State University transcripts.

 Student Success Center